 When the designer knows exactly why they’re doing what they’re doing, they would be able to do it in a MUCH more efficient way.
 That’s human nature 101.

-2. What is the Budget and Timeline?
+Step 2.
+Include the Budget and Timeline

 It’s very obvious, but we had to put it out there.
 Clearly mention the mutually agreed amount that the client would pay the designer.
 Better yet, mention the amount of each and every deliverable separately.